defog-ai/sql-eval/README.md

 ### Query Generator

-To test your own query generator with our framework, you would need to extend `QueryGenerator` and implement the `generate_query` method to return the query of interest.
+To test your own query generator with our framework, you would need to extend [Query Generator](query_generators/query_generator.py) and implement the [generate_query](query_generators/query_generator.py#L18) method to return the query of interest.
 We create a new class for each question/query pair to isolate each pair's runtime state against the others when running concurrently.
-You can see the sample `OpenAIQueryGenerator` in `query_generators/openai.py` which implements the class and uses a simple prompt to send a message over to OpenAI's API.
+You can also reference [OpenAIQueryGenerator](query_generators/openai.py) which implements `Query Generator` and uses a simple prompt to send a message over to OpenAI's API.
 Feel free to extend it for your own use.

 If there are functions that are generally useful for all query generators, they can be placed in the `utils` folder.
 If you need to incorporate specific verbose templates (e.g. for prompt testing), you can store them in the `prompts` folder, and later import them.
 Being able to version control the prompts in a central place has been a productivity win for our team.